ManWithABike/Stopwatch/README.md

 Download the header `Stopwatch.hpp` from the include folder of this repository, include it, and you're ready to go.
 No dependencies no nothing.

 ## Usage
+*Info:* In */test/main.cpp* you'll find a program that combines the following three examples into one `main()` function.
+It should be executable as soon as you adapt the include path to "Stopwatch.hpp".

 ### Basics
 Suppose you have a loop, a function call or a complete program whose execution time you want to measure.